Grocery stocks are getting clobbered after Amazon-Whole Foods deal

 "For other grocers, the deal is potentially terrifying," Neil Saunders, managing director of GlobalData Retail, said in a report on Friday.
 "Amazon has moved squarely onto the turf of traditional supermarkets and poses a much more significant threat."

-Walmart (WMT), which gets a huge chunk of its sales from groceries, tumbled 6% on Friday.
+Walmart (WMT) stock tumbled 6% on Friday.
 The selloff instantly wiped out more than $15 billion from the retail giant's market value.

 Target (TGT), another big grocery player, took an even bigger hit, diving 10%.
 If it closes down that much, it would be Target's second-worst day since 2008.